Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_1/note.md

 - 'I want to use a double quote in a string.
 Single quote said, "There lived a string called foo bar"'
 - \`"I can mix and match single quotes and double quotes in backticks", John Doe's dad said.\`

 The above examples were to show you how to use strings and point out the caveat that handling strings in JavaScript comes with.
 For starters, you can decide to use double or single quotes.
 You choose.
-Use backticks when doing string interpolations or when you are encountering the last example.
+Use backticks when doing string interpolations or when you encounter the last example.
 Just know that, when you use a quote to create a string, the opening quote must match and be closed by the same quote.
 So you can not open with a single quote and close with a double quote.

 We can use a quote (double quote, single quote or backtick) in the quote delimited string but then we have to escape it.
 We use a backslash, `\`.